Abood-1412/Homework-Tracker/README.md

 # Homework Tracker

-Homework Tracker is a simple yet powerful project designed to help students easily track their homework.
-It provides full CRUD (Create, Read, Update, Delete) functionality and includes a community page where users can view all submitted homework.
-Instructors and teachers can also share their assignments with students without needing to sign in.
+assignments Tracker is a simple yet powerful tool that allows students to simply track their assignments.
+It supports complete CRUD (Create, Read, Update, and Delete) capability and has a community site where users may view all contributed homework.
+Instructors and teachers can also share assignments with students without logging in.

 ---